Visit Our Blog

 Cure Sanfilippo Foundation

-This foundation exists to advocate for and fund research directed towards a cure and treatment options for patients with Sanfilippo Syndrome.
+This foundation exists to advocate for and fund research directed toward a cure and treatment options for patients with Sanfilippo Syndrome.

 Bridge the Gap: Syngap

-You can find more organizations to donate to and continue learning more about rare disease by visiting the following sites:
+You can find more organizations to donate to and continue learning more about rare diseases by visiting the following sites:

 Global Genes